-The department administers the following degree programs: B.A. in Psychology, B.S. in Psychology, and B.S. in Sociology.
-The department also offers minors in Psychology and Sociology.
+The department administers the following degree programs: B.A. in Psychology, B.S. in Psychology, B.S. in Sociology, and B.S. in Criminal Justice-Online.
+The department also offers minors in Psychology, Sociology, and certificates in Criminal Justice and Social Justice.